AlexBecalick/MOSAIK/README.md

 1. Install [Napari 0.4.17](https://github.com/napari/napari/releases/tag/v0.4.17).

-⚠️ We recommend creating a conda environment based on the YAML (napari.yml) file located in the `env` folder.
-This environment will install napari 0.4.17 and deopendies de=uring the creation of the environment.
-To create the corresponding conda environment you can run the following command in a terminal:
+⚠️ We recommend creating a conda environment based on the YAML file (`napari.yml`) located in the `env` folder.
+This environment will install **Napari 0.4.17** and all required dependencies during its creation.
+To create the corresponding conda environment, run the following command in a terminal:

   ```bash
    conda env create -f napari.yml
    ```